cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ## Conclusion

-In this part of the series, we successfully installed **Podman** as a container engine and configured **Unbound** to run within it, providing DNS resolution and ad-blocking capabilities for our network.
+In this part of the series, we successfully installed Podman as a container engine and configured **Unbound** to run within it, providing DNS resolution and ad-blocking capabilities for our network.
 By leveraging **Podman**, we benefit from a more secure, rootless container environment while still utilizing the vast ecosystem of pre-configured Docker images.
 Additionally, we set up firewall rules to ensure that all DNS traffic is routed through our **Unbound** server, further enhancing the security of our network.

-With **Podman** and **Unbound** now in place, our DIY Linux router has become a robust and flexible solution for managing network traffic, blocking ads, and improving DNS resolution.
-In the next part, we will explore additional services and optimizations to further enhance the functionality of our router.

 Next, we will configure our wireless network using a **Ubiquiti UniFi AP**.